Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 ### World map
 World map is where you visualize all the players in the universe.

+You can zoom in/out by pressing +/-, if you have a touch screen, you can also use your fingers to zoom.

+The universe has 3 spatial dimension.
+Instead of visualizing the universe by fancy 3D graphics, the 3D universe is projected into a 2D plane.
+A white square represent a cube at a specific coordinate.

 ### Top bar
 Depending on the settings and the screen of your device, there may be a horizontal scroll bar.